SIMMI-K/1st-full-stack-project/README.md

 [CHATGPT for many fixes, errors, codes, post descriptions]

+[Security_Key]

+I am aware that I accidently pushed security key to github but now I have removed from the settings.py and generated a new key to envy.py file.
 ## Acknowledgements

 Thank you to friends, family specially my 4yr son for showing a big cooperation during meetings.